-Many research studies require specific groups of interest to conclude and make decisions based on their findings.
+Many research studies require specific groups of interest to make decisions based on their findings.
 This group of interest is known as a sample.
-Sampling is a method deployed to select respondents.
+Sampling is a method deployed to select survey respondents.

 For example, a medical study examines the spread of a specific disease in street dogs in a city.
 Here, street dogs belonging to that city are the population of interest.
-This population of interest or sample represents the entire population you want to draw conclusions about.
+This population of interest or sample represents the entire population you want to conclude.

 - Firstly, decide on what population parameters you would like to estimate.

 - Don’t expect the estimates taken from a sample to be exact.
 Always assume a margin of error while making assumptions based on the results of a sample.

 - Know the cost of sampling the given population.
 Understanding this cost helps us determine how precise our estimates should be.

 - Know how variable the population you want to measure is.
 It is not necessary to assume that a large sample is required if the population of interest is substantial.

 - Take into account the response rate of your population.
 A response rate of 20% is considered ‘good’ for an online research study.